fethalen/phylopypruner/README.md

 ## Features

+* Filters:
   * Remove short sequences
   * Remove sequences with a long branch length relative to others
   * Collapse weakly supported nodes into polytomies
-* Prune paralogs using one out of five methods
+* Tree-based orthology inference:
   * Mask monophylies by keepipng the longest sequence or the sequence with the shortest pairwise distance
   * Root the tree using midpoint or outgroup rooting
+  * Prune paralogs using one out of five methods
+* "Decontamination":
-* Calculate and visualize _paralogy frequency (PF)_, the number of paralogs for an OTU divided by the number of alignments that said OTU is present in
-* Exclude OTUs with a high PF relative to all OTUs
+  * _Paralogy frequency (PF)_ – calculate the number of paralogs for an OTU divided by the number of alignments that said OTU is present in.
+Visualizing PF can help identify 'problem taxa' with contamination (or partial genome duplications, etc).
+PhyloPyPruner can be configured to automatically remove OTUs with high PF and critical OTUs can be 'protected' from removal using the `--include` flag.
-* Remove OTUs with an average pairwise distance that is high relative to all OTUs
+  * _Trim divergent_ – identify and exclude OTUs on an per-alignment basis,
+      where the ratio between the maximum pairwise distance within the OTU and the average pairwise distances with the other sequences exceeds a user-defined _divergence threshold_.
-* Ignore OTUs one-by-one during tree-based orthology inference and identify OTUs whose exclusion improves metrics of supermatrix quality such as the number of output alignments or missing data
+  * _Taxon jackknifing_ excludes OTUs one-by-one during orthology inference.
+This enables the user to identify OTUs whose exclusion improves metrics of supermatrix quality such as number of alignments retained or percent missing data.

+By providing earlier tree-based approaches as a single executable, PhyloPyPruner also has a unique combination of features such as:

+* allowing polytomies in input trees for all paralogy pruning algorithms
+* collapsing weakly supported nodes into polytomies in combination with all paralogy pruning algorithms
+* rooting trees after monophyly masking in combination with the 'largest subtree (LS)' paralogy pruning algorithm

 ## Installation